Huangxiaojie2024/ExNCDIA/README.md

 Non-chemotherapy drug-induced agranulocytosis is a rare but potentially fatal adverse reaction whose idiosyncratic, multifactorial nature makes prospective risk assessment difficult.
 ExNCDIA was built on a curated dataset of 906 drugs (371 NCDIA-toxic, 535 non-toxic) assembled from literature-derived compounds and SIDER agranulocytosis annotations.
 Three open-source molecular representations (RDKit and Mordred descriptors, and MACCS fingerprints) were paired with five feature-selection strategies, and five imbalance-aware ensemble classifiers were trained, tuned by Matthews correlation coefficient (MCC), and validated by 10-fold cross-validation and a held-out test set.
 Model behavior was characterized by applicability-domain analysis and by global and local interpretation with SHapley Additive exPlanations (SHAP).

 Two balanced random forest models performed best and are deployed in the web predictor: the descriptor-based **RDKit_GA_BRF** and the fingerprint-based **MACCS_FP_BRF**.
-SHAP analyses of these two non-overlapping representations converged on the same chemically coherent risk determinants — sulfur-containing pharmacophores, multiple aromatic rings, and nitrogen-bearing/arylamine cores — consistent with documented cytochrome P450- and myeloperoxidase-mediated bioactivation routes of neutrophil injury.
+SHAP analyses of these two non-overlapping representations converged on the same chemically coherent risk determinants — sulfur-containing pharmacophores, multiple aromatic rings, and nitrogen-bearing/arylamine cores.

 ## Key results